SIMITGROUP/phpjasperxml/README.md

 2. TCPDF (use to draw pdf): GPL V3 https://github.com/tecnickcom/TCPDF
 3. PHPEXCEL (when you need to export data into excel without libxl): LGPL https://github.com/PHPOffice/PHPExcel
 4. Lib_Excel (when you wish to use commercial libxl library, performance 6x): https://github.com/iliaal/php_excel
-5. Chart (when you wish to draw chart): GPL V3 http://www.pchart.net/license
+5. PChart2 (when you wish to draw chart): GPL V3 http://www.pchart.net/license

 Supported Database
 ------------------